-THP has a new amplifier on the market, the HL-450B, which has a street price of $1,240.
+Tokyo Hy-Power's lower power offering is the HL-450B.
+It had a street price of $1,240.
 It is rated at a nominal 400 watts, but the factory specs say 350 typical, and 300 minimum (voltage dependant).
 It uses just 4 of the THP-120 proprietary finals.
 Some may bulk at the reduced output (compared to the HL-700B and others), but in the real world the difference is all but nil.
 Since it draws a maximum of 60 amps, and weighs just 11 pounds, it is better suited for some installations, especially compact vehicles.
-By the way, the HL-450B has the highest dollar per watt rating among all currently available mobile amplifiers.
+By the way, the HL-450B had the highest dollar per watt rating among all mobile amplifiers.

 One advantage it has over the HL-700B is its interface capabilities.
 Just like its base station counterparts, cabling is available for all of the popular mobile radios.
 This means the amplifier's bandpass filters and keying is via the transceiver in question, and no interfaces are needed.
 Although a remote is available, it really isn't needed.
 In fact, a remote control for the power and reset is very simple, and easy to build.

 It has another unique feature, and that is negative going ALC!
-The HL-450B is the only amplifier (currently manufactured) designed primarily for mobile use with this feature.
+The HL-450B was the only amplifier designed primarily for mobile use with this feature.
 This is of added benefit as the amplifier only needs 50 watts of drive for full output.
 Protection features include high SWR, over-current, over-voltage, over-drive, over-temperature, and incorrect band selection.

 If you're in the market for a mobile radio, and an HL450B amplifier, here's a suggestion.
 Buy a Kenwood TS-480Hx.
 It puts out a honest 200 watts PEP, and the ≈one dB difference will never be noticed by the guy on the other end.
 It is easier on the electrical system too.